ECSIG/ecsig.com/social/index.markdown

 Brad Boudreau, Dan Masterson, Chris Sims, Jared Patton

 ##Social Code of Conduct
-Enforcement and Interpretation of these rules is at the discretion of the community moderators (IRC ops, forums mods, etc).
+* Enforcement and Interpretation of these rules is at the discretion of the community moderators (IRC ops, forums mods, etc).
-No harassment, intimidation or bullying of another person.
+* No harassment, intimidation or bullying of another person.
-Discriminatory, derogatory, and defamatory language and/or actions are not permitted in any manner.
+* Discriminatory, derogatory, and defamatory language and/or actions are not permitted in any manner.
-No illegal activities are permitted (US/Rhode Island laws apply).
+* No illegal activities are permitted (US/Rhode Island laws apply).
-Sub communities are allowed to impose stricter rules than what is provided here, but never more lenient rules Anything that community moderators deem to be disruptive to this or related services will not permitted.
+* Sub communities are allowed to impose stricter rules than what is provided here, but never more lenient rules.
+* Anything that community moderators deem to be disruptive to this or related services will not permitted.

 [chat]: http://ecsig.com/chat